 The session was well supervised with the organisers getting round to speak to each person attending, finding out a bit more about their child and what sort of sensory activities they liked.
 This gave the session a very personal feel and although it was sold out, it didn’t feel crowded at any point and all children were able to access the activity stations.

-Top tips for the day: Make sure you and your child ware old clothes or ones you don’t mind getting messy!
+Top tips for the day: Make sure you and your child wear old clothes or ones you don’t mind getting messy!
 I got totally covered carrying a very tired little girl to the cleaning station!
 They provide cleaning stations with warm soapy water so you can wash the majority of paint, food, slime or jelly off your little one before heading home.
 I would take a towel, fresh clothes, nappies and lots of wipes!

 If you are interested in checking out one of these sessions head to the Facebook page or website or the latest sessions run throughout Perth’s Southern Suburbs and further information on the benefits of multi-sensory play.
-Booking online is simple and for $16.50 its great value considering you don’t have to clean up!
+Booking online is simple and it’s great value considering you don’t have to clean up!
 If you are interested in going along to one of these sessions, I would be quick as they sell out fast and after attending I can certainly see why!

 - Messy Mat Perth - August 23, 2018

 - Take 5 Ice Cream Parlour – Baldivis Square - December 13, 2017

 - Aqua Jetty Leisure Centre, Rockingham - November 14, 2017

 - Rockingham Aquatic Centre - October 11, 2017